Most Mental Health Apps Are Built for Good Days

 On the other end you have clinical tools.
 Apps your therapist might prescribe, or ones that integrate with electronic health records.
 Functional, often ugly, usually behind a clinician paywall.
 Not really designed for daily personal use.

-In the middle — where someone with an actual diagnosis lives every day — there’s almost nothing.
+In the middle, where someone with an actual diagnosis lives every day, there’s almost nothing.
 You’re too complex for the wellness apps and too independent for the clinical tools.
-You need something that’s built with clinical awareness but designed for daily life.
+You need something built with clinical awareness but designed for daily life.
+A real mental health tracker app.
 Something that respects the severity of what you’re dealing with without making you feel like a patient every time you open it.
+I break down what that actually looks like in my complete guide to bipolar mood tracking.

 That’s the gap.
 That’s what I’m trying to build.